 - Group Therapy,

-Lifestyle changes are also typically recommended at our Rexburg wellness center.
+Lifestyle changes are also typically recommended.
 One of the best things for someone suffering from bipolar depression is to set a regular schedule—sleeping, eating, work, recreation, etc.—and stick to it.

 Lifestyle Changes For Managing Bipolar Depression